 Figure 1.
-Fitting an exponential model to growth curve data.
-The growth rate is calculated as the derivative of a polynomial function fitted to the mean of the data N(t): the time point of maximum growth rate tmax is found; 5 time points surrounding tmax are taken; a line of the form b+at is fitted to the log of the mean of the data log(N(t)) at these time points; the intercept b and the slope a are interpreted as the initial density N0=eb and the growth rate r=a in an exponential growth model N(t)=N0ert.
-(A) The red markers represent N(t) the mean density in 22 growth curves.
+Fitting the exponential model to growth curve data.
+Growth rates are commonly estimated from growth curves data using this or a similar approach: a polynomial is fitted to the mean of the growth curve data N(t); the time of maximum growth rate tmax is found by differentiating the fitted polynomial and finding the maximum; values a and b are found such that b+at describe a tangent line at the point of maximum growth (tmax, N(tmax)); the intercept b and the slope a are interpreted as the initial density N0=eb and the growth rate r=a in an exponential growth model N(t)=N0ert (N0 is usually disregarded).
+(A) Red markers represent the mean cell density N(t) in 22 growth curves.
 The solid red line represents the fitted polynomial.
-The dashed black line represents the exponential model N0ert fitted to the data, with N0=0.058 and r=0.27.
-The dotted vertical line denotes tmax, the time of max growth rate.
+The dashed black line represents the exponential model N0ert implicitly fitted to the data, with r=0.27 and N0=0.058.
+The dotted vertical line denotes tmax.
 (B) The red solid curve shows dN/dt, the derivative of the mean density (calculated as the derivative of the fitted polynomial).
-The dotted vertical line denotes tmax, the time of max growth rate.
-Data in this figure corresponds to the red growth curves from Figure 2A.
+The dotted vertical line denotes tmax.
+Data in this figure corresponds to the red markers in Figure 2A of the red strain in experiment A.

-Evolutionary biologists use competition experiments to infer relative fitness in a manner that accounts for all growth phases7.
+In microbiology, competition experiments are used to infer relative fitness in a manner that accounts for all growth phases7.
 In pairwise competition experiments, two strains are grown together in a mixed culture: a reference strain and a strain of interest.
-The frequency of each strain in the mixed culture is measured during the course of the experiment using specific markers7 such as the expression of drug resistance markers on colony counts, fluorescent markers monitored by flow cytometry8 or by deep sequencing read counts9,10.
+The frequency of each strain in the mixed culture is measured during the course of the experiment using specific markers, for example, by counting colonies formed by drug resistant or auxotrophic strains7, by monitoring fluorescent markers with flow cytometry8, or counting DNA barcodes reads using deep sequencing9,10.
 The selection coefficient of the strains of interest can then be estimated from changes in their frequencies during the competition experiments.
-These methods can infer relative fitness with high precision8, as they directly estimate fitness from changes in isolate frequencies over time.
+These methods can infer relative fitness with high precision8, as they directly estimate fitness from changes in strain frequencies over time.
 However, competition experiments are more laborious and expensive than monoculture growth curve experiments, requiring the development of genetic or phenotypic assays (see Concepción-Acevedo et al.5 and references therein).
 Moreover, competition experiments are often impractical in non-model organisms.
 Therefore, many investigators prefer to use proxies of fitness such as growth rates.

 Even when competition experiments are a plausible approach (for example, in microbial lineages with established markers7), methods for interpreting and understanding how differences in growth contribute to differences in fitness are lacking.
 Such differences have a crucial impact on our understanding of microbial fitness and the composition of microbial populations and communities.

 Here we present Curveball, a new computational approach implemented in an open-source software package (http://curveball.yoavram.com).
-Curveball provides a predictive and descriptive framework for estimating growth parameters from growth dynamics, predicting relative growth in mixed cultures, and inferring relative fitness.
+Curveball provides a predictive and descriptive framework for estimating growth parameters from growth dynamics and predicting relative growth in mixed cultures.

 Results